ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/index.md

 If you create your own filter and floating filter, it is up to you which method you expose on the filter for the floating filter to call.
 This contract is between the filter and the floating filter and doesn't go through the grid.

-The simple provided filters (Text, Number, Date) provide methods that the corresponding provided floating filters can call.
+The Simple Filters (Text, Number, Date) provide methods that the corresponding provided floating filters can call.
 This information is useful if a) you want to create your own floating filter that is paired with a provided parent filter or b) you are just interested to know how the interaction works to help build your own filters and floating filters.

 - **Date, Text and Number Filters:** all these filters provide a method `onFloatingFilterChanged(type: string, value: string)` where `type` is the type (`'lessThan'`, `'equals'`, etc.) and the value is the text value to use (the number and date filters will convert the text to the corresponding type).